domino-team/docs/docs/mini/internet.md

 ## Phone (modem) Tethering

 You can also tether your smartphone's data to the router.
 Some new 3G/4G modems work as this mode as well.
 Plug your phone to the mini router's USB port.

+Note: The stock firmware support iPhone and most Android phones.
+You have to enable "Tethering" or Sharing in your phone.

+Note: For iPhone, the first time you connect your phone to the router, you phone will ask if you would like to `Trust` the computer it connected to.
+Please click `Trust`.

 ![Connections](src/tethering1.jpg)